Curriculum learning for data-driven modeling of dynamical systems: Theoretical background

 \subsection{Collecting data}

 The main issue impacting the predictions based on observations is the quantity of data actually needed to approximate the dynamics in a given sense.
 The issue is related to the ergodic theory of dynamical systems, whose founding idea is that the long-time statistical properties of a deterministic system can be equivalently described in terms of the invariant (time-independent) probability, $\mu$, such that $\mu(S)$ is the probability of finding the system in any specified region $S$ of its phase space.
-If the trajectories of a $\dbu$-dimensional ergodic system evolve in a bounded phase space $\phasespace \subset \mathbb{R}^{\dbu}$, the Poincar\'e recurrence theorem \cite{poincare1899methodes} ensures that analogues exist as it proves that the trajectories exiting from a generic set $S\in \phasespace$ will return to such set $S$ infinitely many times.
+If the trajectories of a $\dbu$-dimensional ergodic system evolve in a bounded phase space $\phasespace \subset \boldsymbol{R}^{\dbu}$, the Poincar\'e recurrence theorem \cite{poincare1899methodes} ensures that analogues exist as it proves that the trajectories exiting from a generic set $S\in \phasespace$ will return to such set $S$ infinitely many times.
 The theorem holds for any points in $S$, almost surely.
 It was originally formulated for Hamiltonian systems, but it can be straightforwardly extended to dissipative ergodic systems provided initial conditions are chosen on the attractor.
 In $\dbu$-dimensional dissipative systems, the attractor $\attrac$ typically has a dimension $\dAttrac < \dbu$.
-The dimension $\dAttrac$ describes the small scale (that is, with resolution $\varepsilon \ll 1$) driving the probability $\mu \left(B^{\dbu}_{\bx}(\varepsilon) \right)$ of finding points on the attractor which are in the $\Dambient$-dimensional ball of radius $\varepsilon$ around $\bx \in \attrac \subset \R^\Dambient$: \be \mu \left(B^{\dbu}_{\bx}(\varepsilon) \right) = \int_{B^{\dbu}_{\bx}(\varepsilon)} \mathrm{d}\mu(\widetilde{{\mathbf x}}) \sim \varepsilon^{\dAttrac}. \ee When $\dAttrac$ is not an integer, the attractor and its probability measure are termed \emph{fractal}.
+The probability $\mu \left(B^{\dbu}_{\bx}(\varepsilon) \right)$ of finding points on the attractor which are in the $\Dambient$-dimensional ball of radius $\varepsilon$ ( with resolution $\varepsilon \ll 1$) around $\bx \in \attrac \subset \R^\Dambient$: \be \mu \left(B^{\dbu}_{\bx}(\varepsilon) \right) = \int_{B^{\dbu}_{\bx}(\varepsilon)} \mathrm{d}\mu(\widetilde{{\mathbf x}}) \sim \varepsilon^{\dAttrac}. \ee When $\dAttrac$ is not an integer, the attractor and its probability measure are \emph{fractal}.
 The attractor is typically multifractal~\cite{paladin1987anomalous}, but we can assume without lack of generality that it is homogeneous.
 Given that the Poincar\'e theorem proves the existence of good analogues, the issue is shifted to finding out how much time is needed for a Poincar\'e cycle to end.
+This key problem was considered by Smolouchoski and resolved by Kac \cite{kac1959probability}, who showed that for an ergodic system, given a set $S \equiv B^{\dbu}_{\bx^\star}(\varepsilon)$, the mean recurrence time $\langle \tau_S(\bx^\star) \rangle$ relative to $S$ is inversely proportional to the measure of the set $S$, \textit{i.e.}, \be \langle \tau_{S}(\bx^\star) \rangle \propto \frac{1}{\mu(S)} \, \sim \varepsilon^{-\dAttrac}, \ee where the average $\langle \cdot \rangle$ is computed over all the points $\bx\in S$ according to the invariant measure.
+Therefore, if we require $\varepsilon$ to be small and if $\dAttrac$ is large, the average recurrence time becomes huge, a symptom of the curse of dimensionality in data-driven methods.